iomega/ms2query/README.md

 ```
 All dependencies are automatically installed, the dependencies can be found in setup.py.
 The installation is expected to take about 2 minutes.
-MS2Query is tested by continous integration on MacOS, Windows and Ubuntu for python version 3.9 and 3.10 and 3.11
+MS2Query is tested by continous integration on MacOS, Windows and Ubuntu for python version 3.9 and 3.1

 ## Run MS2Query from command line